bunnyUFO/shadow-dark-bot/docs/implementation/architecture.md

 ## Scope assumptions and what this design does NOT do

-- **Single guild only.** The bot finds its server via `self.guilds[0]` after connecting; if invited to a second server it logs a warning and ignores it.
-No `guild_id` columns anywhere — every row implicitly belongs to "the one server."
+- **Commands sync to every guild; data is shared across them.** `main.py` calls `tree.sync(guild=…)` for every guild on connect and on join, so the bot works in multiple servers.
+But there are no `guild_id` columns anywhere — every row implicitly belongs to "the database."
+If the bot is in your server and a friend's, both servers see and edit the same catalog/inventory/treasury/coffers.
+Real multi-tenancy (per-guild data isolation) is tracked in the roadmap as a future slice.
 - **No role-based permissions for now.** Every guild member can run every command.
 Invariants in cog code prevent inconsistent state.
 The `borrows` table records every treasury checkout; `audit_log` schema exists for future use.
 See `permissions.md` for when to add roles.
 - **Discord identity only.** No external user accounts; Discord user IDs are the only identity.
 - **Single treasury location**, auto-created on first use.
 The schema supports multiple but the cog doesn't expose them — keeps the UX simple.